Sicily Cultural Tour

 Day 9

 Today is all about rural life in Sicily.
-We’ll take a tour of the farm, learn about the olive harvest and milling process, then begin a cooking class leading to lunch together.
-After a proper siesta, in the late afternoon we’ll head to a nearby beach town to dip our toes in the sea, an aperitivo, and dinner on our own.
-Join us for an optional fish dinner feast at a local seafood restaurant if you like.
+We’ll take a tour of the farm, learn about the olive harvest and milling process, then begin a cooking class in the kitchen learning to make local varieties of pasta.
+Of course we’ll then have lunch together from the fruits of our labor.
+After a proper siesta, we’ll explore the local area for an aperitivo and dinner on your own.

 October 26